antoineallard/clean_bibliography/README.md

 ### Examples

-The functionalities of the module are illustrated via the following scripts:
+How to use the module is illustrated in the following scripts:

 - [clean_bibfile.py](examples/clean_bibfile.py): Removes superfluous fields (which are not included in [fields_to_keep.json]) from a specified bib file and abbreviates the journal names, if applicable (see [abbreviations.txt]).